liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

   - Key management component of the entire cluster
   - The main access point to the cluster
   - Provides both internal and external interfaces
-  - Updates the `etcd` with the changes in the cluster and it invokes the Scheduler and `kubelet` process when a new pod is created
+  - Updates the `etcd` with the changes in the cluster and it invokes the `scheduler` and `kubelet` process when a new pod is created
   - Responsible for the authentication and authorization allowing administrators to interact with the API Server
 - `etcd`: store state and configuration data
-  - Persistent and distributed key-value store that contains the state and configuration data for the entire cluster.
+  - Persistent and distributed key-value store that contains the **state** and configuration **data** for the entire cluster.
-  - It can be configured on the master node or configured externally.
+  - It can be **configured** on the master node or configured externally.
-  - Each node has access to etcd, and through it, learns how to maintain configuration of its running containers.
+  - **Each node has access to etcd**, and through it, learns how to maintain configuration of its running containers.
 We can run etcd as a:
     1. **Distributed Database:** In a multi-node cluster with multiple master nodes; implements logs to make sure no conflicts between masters
     2. **Standalone Database:** In a single-master node cluster
 - `scheduler`: resources
   - Assigns newly created and unscheduled pods to nodes
   - Some pods may require a specific set of resources to run, and it is the scheduler's responsibility to find a node that meets those requirements.
   - For this purpose, the scheduler must know the resource requirements, resource availability of the nodes, and other user-provided constraints in order to maximize the proper resource utilization.
-- `controller manager`: state
+- `controller manager`: manage
   - Supervises different controllers that drive actual cluster state toward the desired cluster state.
-  - Communicates with the API server to create, update, and delete the resources it manages (pods, service endpoints, etc.).
+  - Communicates with the API server to **create, update, and delete** the resources it manages (pods, service endpoints, etc.).
-  - Watches the state of the cluster through the API server and makes the necessary changes to move the cluster from current state* present in the etcd to the desired state defined in the configuration file*.
+  - **Watches the state** of the cluster through the API server and makes the necessary changes to move the cluster from current state present in the etcd to the desired state defined in the configuration file.
 This usually involves operations like application scaling up/down or adjusting endpoints, etc.
+- summary: it just looks like the spring boot project I did, `etcd` is the database to store state, `API server` is the backend program providing tools for update `etcd` and CRUD pods. controller manager is the man who really do these things.

 [details](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components)